AGI-FBHC/GAMA/README.md

 - Available via Hugging Face (not yet publicly released)
 - or contact via email: `zhaorenhuo@gmail.com`

-**Knowledge Privacy Preservation (KPP)**
+**PrivacyQA-K**

-> We designed KPP for the knowledge-typed task with private data.
-We utilize KPP to evaluate the ability of processing the tasks under privacy preservation.
+> We designed PrivacyQA-K for the knowledge-typed task with private data.
+We use PrivacyQA-K to assess task performance under privacy-preserving conditions.
 First, the models for evaluation must identify and anonymize private data embedded in questions.
 Subsequently, the models answer 5 knowledge-typed questions inspired by HotpotQA, crafting coherent responses in the form of stories or letters.
-KPP includes 100 instances, each with 5 questions, totaling 500 knowledge-typed questions.
+PrivacyQA-K includes 100 instances, each with 5 questions, totaling 500 knowledge-typed questions.

-**Logic Privacy Preservation (LPP)**
+**PrivacyQA-L**

-> We designed LPP for evaluates the ability of processing de-identified text and performing logical reasoning.
+> We designed PrivacyQA-L for evaluates the ability of processing de-identified text and performing logical reasoning.
 The models for evaluation identify and anonymize private data embedded in paragraphs and questions.
 The anonymized questions are answered by the models.
-The Boolean logical reasoning questions of LPP are derived from BoolQ.
+The Boolean logical reasoning questions of PrivacyQA-L are derived from BoolQ.
 Each instance involves True/False questions based on paragraph content.
 And each question requires logical inference and text comprehension.
-LPP includes 150 instances with Boolean questions.
+PrivacyQA-L includes 150 instances with Boolean questions.

 ## Acknowledge